zagui440s/personalCP/8FullStackApp/day1/full-stack-app.md

 // ...
 ```

-> That works great and thanks to the `useEffect` we've set up for logging our user onto the console, we are able to see that new user emails populate on the console itself.
+> Thanks to the `useEffect` we've set up for logging our user onto the console, we are able to see that new user emails populate on the console itself.
 What about the Token?
 Where did it go?
-We are currently in the development stage, so it's ok for us to place the user tokens inside of the Browsers Local Storage... but that raises the question of `What is local storage?`
+We are currently in the development stage, so it's fine for us to place the user tokens inside of the Browsers Local Storage... but `What is local storage?`

 #### Local Storage

 > Browser localStorage is a crucial web development tool that enables developers to store key-value pairs locally within a web browser.
 This feature allows web applications to persistently store data on a user's device, even after the user navigates away from the webpage or closes the browser.
 Understanding the key factors related to localStorage is essential for developers to make the most of this powerful and versatile tool.

 Here are a couple of key factors to keep in mind when utilizing `localStorage`:

-Sure!
-Here are the key factors about `localStorage` in Markdown format:

 1. **Data Persistence:** `localStorage` enables data to persist across sessions, even after the browser is closed and reopened.